lumeland/blog/posts/lume-2.2.0-luisa-villalta.md

 The `_cache` folder is created by some plugins like [`transform_images`](https://lume.land/plugins/transform_images/) in the source folder.
-For example, if your source folder is `/src/` the cache folder is `/src/_cache/`.
+For example, if your source folder is `./src/` the cache folder is `./src/_cache/`.

 As of Lume 2.2.0, this folder is created **in the root directory** (the same directory where the `_config.ts` file is).
 This makes its location more predictable, especially to add it to `.gitignore`.

-After updating Lume, if you are using a subdirectory as the source folder, move your `_cache` folder to the root.
+After updating Lume, if you are using a subdirectory as the source folder, the `_cache` folder should be moved to the root.

 ## Removed nesting plugin in PostCSS